Chelsea transfer news: Victor Moses set to complete Fenerbahce loan | Goal.com

 Chelsea outcast Moses set to complete Fenerbahce loan

-Chelsea full-back Victor Moses is set to complete a loan move to Fenerbahce until the end of the season.
+Chelsea full-back Victor Moses is close to completing a loan move to Fenerbahce until the end of the season.

 Goal understands the Blues had hoped to offload the Nigeria international on a permanent deal during the January transfer window after he fell down the pecking order at Stamford Bridge.